tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

 The authorities later thanked me for being brave.

-Anyway, the creature was eventually taken away to some research facility located just outside of town in order to conduct testing on it.
+Anyway, the creature was eventually taken away to some unknown research facility located just outside of town in order to conduct testing on it.

 That was 37 years ago and now, I work for the research facility where the creature is being kept.